syed-adil-wafa/cortical-neuron-MEA-density-optimization/README.md

 #### Spike, burst, and network burst detection
 Data were sampled at 12.5 kHz, digitized, and analyzed using Axion Integrated Studio software (Axion BioSystems) with 200 Hz high-pass and 3 kHz low-pass Butterworth filters.
 Spikes were detected using an adaptive spike detection threshold set at 6 times the standard deviation for each electrode with 0.84 ms and 2.16 ms pre- and post-spike durations and non-overlapping 1 s binning.
 Bursts were detected using an ISI threshold with minimum 5 spikes and maximum 100 ms ISI.
 Network bursts were detected with minimum 10 spikes and maximum 100 ms ISI with 25% of electrodes participating.
 Synchrony metrics between electrodes were computed within 20 ms windows.
 #### Data analysis
-Downstream data analysis was conducted using in-house scripts written in MATLAB 2019b (The MathWorks, Inc.).
+Downstream data analysis was performed using in-house scripts written in MATLAB 2019b (The MathWorks, Inc.).

 ### Results and discussion
 We first observed that there was not a large difference in the spiking rates between the three cell density groups.